moseskolleh/A-B-Testing-at-Globox/README.md

 ## Overview

 Welcome to the repository for the GloBox A/B testing project.
-The objective of this project is to analyze the results of an A/B test conducted on GloBox's mobile website and to provide data-driven recommendations.
+The objective of this project is to analyze the results of the A/B test conducted on GloBox's mobile website and to provide data-driven recommendations.

 ![w=1920,quality=80](https://github.com/moseskolleh/masterschool_project/assets/33796303/882475ee-6575-4bd3-84aa-bd66cd8628b2)

 ## Summary of Findings

-The analysis revealed that the treatment group (Group B), which was exposed to the new banner, showed a statistically significant increase in conversion rates compared to the control group (Group A).
-This suggests that the banner positively influenced customer behavior, leading to more frequent purchases.
+The analysis showed that Group B, exposed to the new banner, had significantly higher conversion rates than Group A, the control group.
+This implies the banner positively influenced customer engagement and behavior.

 ![Conversion rate by test group](https://github.com/moseskolleh/masterschool_project/assets/33796303/5e31d09f-39f9-40c2-bcef-ce4f836e4f51)

-While there was no significant change in the average amount spent per transaction, the increased conversion rate suggests a potential for higher overall revenue due to more transactions occurring.
+However, the increased conversion rate did not translate into a significant change in average spending per transaction, indicating that while engagement may be higher, it's not leading to increased revenue.

 ![Average amount spent by test groups (1)](https://github.com/moseskolleh/masterschool_project/assets/33796303/ad2b383b-bec4-4b09-81a8-b5d9e3aa426f)

 ## Recommendations

-Based on these findings, the recommendation is to implement the new banner on the GloBox mobile website.
-The increase in conversion rate is promising for potential revenue growth, and there were no indications of a novelty effect that could diminish this impact over time.
+Hold off on launching the banner experiment.
+Despite a significant increase in Group B's conversion rate, the lack of impact on average spending and uncertain long-term effects suggest revisiting and potentially redesigning the banner for better overall effectiveness.

 ![Globox](https://github.com/moseskolleh/masterschool_project/assets/33796303/074d1a00-73ba-413d-9bcd-67d02575211e)

-It is essential to continue monitoring the key performance metrics to ensure the change continues to be beneficial and to make data-informed adjustments as needed.

 ![Novelty Effects](https://github.com/moseskolleh/masterschool_project/assets/33796303/8ba2e940-0fc2-4fc2-8ae0-23f8d474b485)